How Much Does Trucking Company Insurance Cost in 2026?

 trucking company insurance cost

-See 2026 trucking company insurance cost benchmarks by coverage type, truck type, authority age, and state—plus monthly & per‑mile budgeting.
-Get a quote.
+See trucking company insurance costs by coverage, truck type, authority age, state, monthly rates, and per-mile budgets.

 In 2026, trucking company insurance cost commonly ranges from $12,000–$25,000+ per truck per year for carriers running their own authority, with new authorities often landing higher due to limited operating history.
 A realistic budget usually ends up around $900–$2,500+ per month per truck once you account for limits, cargo, radius, state, driver history, and loss runs.